CodeAwhile/wp-sendgrid-categories/readme.txt

 == Description ==

 This plugin adds a category field to the WP SendGrid settings page.
-If you add a category, it will be associated with emails when they are sent through SendGrid This is useful for organizing SendGrid reports
+If you add a category, it will be associated with emails when they are sent through SendGrid.
+This is useful for organizing SendGrid reports

 == Installation ==